ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \section{Property Analysis}

 Our analysis is designed to investigate model behaviors that can be evaluated without the need for further training or finetuning.
-This approach is particularly relevant for practitioners with limited computational resources, who often depend on pretrained models.
+This approach is particularly relevant for practitioners with limited compute resources, who often rely on pretrained models.
 While we recognize the value of downstream tasks like object detection, our focus is on properties that offer insights with minimal computational demands and reflect behaviors important for real-world applications.
-Following this, we move on to give a detailed analysis of different properties individually.